Skip to main content

 Rambam Health Care, Haifa, Israel

 Why do some fibromyalgia patients respond favorably to a medication, while all you get are side effects?
 This dichotomy is often explained by saying many different disease processes contribute to fibromyalgia.
-In other words, multiple abnormalities may lead to the same disease endpoint called fibromyalgia.
-While this is possible, there’s another reason: differences in gut bacteria or your microbiota.
+In other words, multiple abnormalities lead to the same fibromyalgia endpoint.
+However, there’s another reason: differences in gut bacteria or your microbiota.

 Your microbiota forms a complex ecosystem that does so much more than assist with digestive functions.
-See Gut Influences in the Possible Causes section for details.
+See Gut Influences for details.

 Research by Amir Minerbi, M.D., Ph.D., shows that the microbiota of fibromyalgia patients is vastly different from what it should be.
-In fact, your microbiota “signature” can be used to distinguish you from healthy controls 88 percent of the time.1 Minerbi found 19 microbial species are altered in people with fibromyalgia.
-And while fibromyalgia patients differ from healthy folks, the variability among patients could also be significant.
+In fact, your microbiota “signature” can distinguish you from healthy controls 88 percent of the time.1 Minerbi found 19 microbial species are altered in patients.
+Although people with fibromyalgia differ from healthy folks, patients vary tremendously from one another.

-Transferring gut microbiota from fibromyalgia patients to mice produces widespread pain in the mice.2 More importantly, the microbiota produces the same neurotransmitter, metabolic, and immunological abnormalities found in people with fibromyalgia.
-Even activation of the immune cells in the brain (the microglia) is noted in the mice.
-This transfer study was partly led by Minerbi with colleagues from Canada and Ireland.* It shows the profound impact of an altered gut microbiota in fibromyalgia patients.
+Transferring gut microbiota from fibromyalgia patients to mice produces widespread pain in the mice.2 More importantly, the microbiota produce the same neurotransmitter, metabolic, and immunological abnormalities found in people with fibromyalgia.
+It even activates the mice’s immune cells in the brain (the microglia).
+Minerbi, along with colleagues from Canada and Ireland, led this transfer study to demonstrate the profound impact of an altered gut microbiota.*

-Taking the microbiota’s role one step further, gut microbes are now recognized to contribute to a drug’s efficacy as well as its toxicity.3 Your microbiota can enzymatically change medications to improve its effectiveness or, conversely, cause side effects.
-This ability to influence medications represents the most likely explanation for why fibromyalgia patients respond differently to the same drug.
-Rather than assuming that there are 20-30 different “types” of fibromyalgia, the greatest variability between patients may reside in the gut microbiota.
+Taking the microbiota’s role one step further, gut microbes influence a drug’s efficacy as well as its toxicity.3 Your microbiota can enzymatically change a medication to improve its effectiveness or, conversely, cause side effects.
+The gut microbes’ ability to alter medications probably explains why fibromyalgia patients respond differently to the same drug.

-Gut microbes are known to influence the effectiveness of levodopa for treating Parkinson’s disease.
-The microbiota also modulates a person’s response to various cancer therapies.4 Given the dramatic alterations in gut bacteria in fibromyalgia patients, the microbiota likely plays a key role in medication response as well.
+Take levodopa, for instance.
+Gut microbes influence the effectiveness of the drug for treating Parkinson’s disease.
+Response to various cancer therapies is also modulated by a person’s microbiota.4 Given the dramatic alterations in gut bacteria in fibromyalgia patients, the microbiota likely plays a key role in medication response as well.

 Cannabis Trial